737BassTP/COSC345-Game/Assignment1.md

 I was team lead for the COSC 202 ANDIE project and under my management our team produced an excellent product well ahead of the deadline with numerous additional features.<br>My experience as a dungeon master for D&D has honed my creative storytelling abilities.<br>I have taken papers in data science and statistics, which will aid my ability to process, manipulate, and make use of big data that has over 100,000 rows.<br>With my blend of leadership, story-telling, and data-driven approach, I believe I am well suited to fill multiple roles in this project.

 ## The Project
-We will be building a 2D game with puzzles and RPG mechanics using the C programming language and SDL2 libraries.
-We intend for the game to have educational mechanics while being a fun experience.
+We will be building a 2D game with puzzles and RPG mechanics using the C programming language and SDL2 libraries.<br>We intend for the game to have educational mechanics while being a fun experience.

 ### Story
 Dr Trotman has brought all the food in Duneatin' to life, which now roams around the city attacking civilians.<br>The player has rescued an albatross egg and must endure adverse weather and evil food to return it to the peninsula.